![]() |

 stresses the importance of self-help for back pain

-World Spine Day is organised by the World Federation of Chiropractic on behalf of the Global Alliance for Musculoskeletal Health and this year highlights the global burden of spinal pain and disability.
-This year’s theme, Love Your Spine, emphasises the importance of self-help in the management of back pain.
+World Spine Day is organized by the World Federation of Chiropractic on behalf of the Global Alliance for Musculoskeletal Health and this year highlights the global burden of spinal pain and disability.
+Low back pain is the biggest single global cause of years lived with disability.
+Chiropractic care has been shown to be effective in treating acute and chronic back pain with maintenance care reducing recurrent episodes of low back pain.
+Read more here

 Guidelines for Treatment of Low Back Pain